verdeckt/verdeckt/README.md

 - Full Stack Developer.

-- Contact Mail : admin@nadoclient.vip
+- Contact Mail : admin@nadoclient.net

 # This github page is solely for educational purposes.
 security is not a process, it's a state until you get pwned.